goyote/kohana-installer/README.md

 ***

-**modules**: Downloads all the official modules form GitHub (may be used in conjunction with skeleton.)
+**modules**: Downloads all the official modules from GitHub (may be used in conjunction with skeleton.)

     $ ko modules                        <- Clones all the official modules into "."
     $ ko modules --path=modules         <- Clones all the official modules into "./modules"